kurron/terraform-aws-bastion/README.md

 # Overview
-This Terraform module is ...
+This Terraform module creates an auto-scaling group that ensures at least one Bastion instance is always available.
+The Bastion only allows SSH traffic from the provided CIDR ranges.
+The auto-scaling group is set start and stop instances on a schedule.

 # Prerequisites
 * [Terraform](https://terraform.io/) installed and working